Blandinebess/manipulating-form-data/README.md

 1. Add everything to the form validation function you created on day #1
 2. First create a variable called formData.
    - This Variable should use new FormData() method to create a formData object.
-4. Now change the formData into an object using the `Object.fromEntries(FormData.entries())` so we can use it later in the application.
+4. Now change the formData into an object using the `Object.fromEntries(FormData)` so we can use it later in the application.
 Save this object to a variable called Data.
 4. Console log the variable Data.
 5. Display an alert to let the user know they successfully completed the form.
 6. Use `form.reset()` to clear the form after submission.